UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Experiments

 \section{Experiments}

 To fairly evaluate different RAG systems, we focus on two aspects: retrieval and end-to-end performance.
-In this section, we first evaluate the retrieval performance of four embedding and retrieval models, including text-only, image-only, and two multimodal approaches (Section~\ref{sec:exp-retrieval}).
-We then assess the end-to-end response performance of six RAG systems that vary in their use of embeddings, retrieval strategies, and LLMs (Section~\ref{sec:exp-e2e}).
-Together, these experiments highlight the utility of our dataset and provide practical guidance for selecting RAG components.
+In this section, we first evaluate the retrieval performance of $4$ embedding and retrieval models, including text-only, image-only, and two multimodal approaches (\S~\ref{sec:exp-retrieval}).
+Next, we evaluate the end-to-end response quality of nine RAG systems that differ in their embeddings, retrieval strategies, and underlying LLMs (Section~\ref{sec:exp-e2e}).
+Finally, we demonstrate how our dataset can be used for VQA tasks (Section~\ref{sec:vqa}).
+Together, these experiments highlight the usefulness of our dataset and provide practical guidance for selecting RAG components and evaluating VQA systems.